IBM Cloud Docs

 Procedure

-1. Log in to the Deployment Server by using ssh.
+1. Log in to the Deployment Server (Bastion server) by using ssh command.

-2. Clone the GitHub repository from https://github.com/IBM-Cloud/sap-hana-single-vsi and go to the sap-hana-single-vsi folder.
+2. Clone the GitHub repository from https://github.com/IBM-Cloud/sap-hana-db and go to the sap-hana-db folder.

 3. Customize the VPC variables according to your existing VPC data.
-Modify the input.auto.tfvars file to specify your zone, VPC component names, profile, and image.
-The file is preset with the minimal recommended disk sizes.
-You need a 40-digit SSH key ID for this file.
-Additional SSH keys are optional.
-For more options for profile, see Intel Virtual Server certified profiles on VPC infrastructure for SAP HANA.
+Modify the input.auto.tfvars file to specify your options.
+You need a 40-digit SSH key ID for the deployment.
+Additional SSH key IDs are optional.
+For more information related to SAP HANA certified profiles, see Intel Virtual Server certified profiles on VPC infrastructure for SAP HANA and Bare metal servers certified profiles on VPC infrastructure for SAP HANA.
 For more options about images, see Images.

-• REGION - Region for the VSI.
+• REGION - Region for SAP HANA server.
 See the Readme file.

-• ZONE - Zone for the VSI.
+• ZONE - Zone for SAP HANA server.
 See the Readme file.

 • VPC - The name of an existing VPC in the specified region.